France-Australia submarine row: Leaders hold first talks | DW | 28.10.2021

 French President Emmanuel Macron spoke with Australian Prime Minister Scott Morrison Thursday for the first time since a diplomatic row erupted between the two countries.

-The dispute arose after Australia ditched a deal to buy submarines from France in favor of a deal with the US.
+The dispute arose after Australia ditched a deal to buy submarines from France in favor of a deal with the United States.

-In opting for US nuclear submarines over French conventional-powered ones, Macron said Canberra "had broken the relation of trust between our two countries."
+In opting for US nuclear submarines over conventionally powered French ones, Macron said Canberra "had broken the relation of trust between our two countries."

-Paris is also insisting on financial compensation for the cancelled 2016 deal worth Aus$50 billion (€31 billion euros or $36.5 billion).
+Paris is also insisting on financial compensation for the cancelled 2016 deal worth $50 billion Australian dollars (€31 billion euros or $36.5 billion).